Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

   Since a generic Ligthstreamer client needs to subscribe to one or more items to receive real-time updates, the Kafka Connector has to offer proper mechanisms to realize the mapping between Kafka topics and Lightstreamer items.

-  The `QuickStart` [factory configuration](/kafka-connector-project/kafka-connector/src/adapter/dist/adapters.xml#L39) comes with a simple mapping through the following settings:
+  The `QuickStartConfluentCloud` [factory configuration](/kafka-connector-project/kafka-connector/src/adapter/dist/adapters.xml#L39) comes with a simple mapping through the following settings:

   - An item template:
     ```xml